DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 different components of the browser, with the associated security risks and maintenance costs.
 Almost all browsers came to the conclusion that such a change was not worth the effort.
 Further examples of what made {{RFC6874}}
-complex to implement are listed in {{Section 2 of ?DRAFT-6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
+complex to implement are listed in {{handling}}.
 After browsers decided not to implement it, the WHAT URL Living Standard was updated to mark the zone identifier as "intentionally omitted" (see {{URL-ZONE-TRACKER1}}).
 The WHATWG subsequently rejected a request to add zone identifiers to their URL